cacabo/themetric.org/README.md

 - Content is posted, tagged with topics, and managed in Ghost
 - The Ghost instance is hosted on [Vultr](https://www.vultr.com/)
   - It can be accessed at [ghost.themetric.org](https://www.ghost.themetric.org)
+  - You can access the Vultr instance via console on the Vultr website.
+You will need the credentials to log into that account.
+  - Install process was similar to [this guide.](https://ghost.org/docs/install/ubuntu/)
 - The [themetric.org](https://www.themetric.org) domain is registered and configured on [GoDaddy](https://www.godaddy.com)
 - The website sources content from Ghost and is built as a static website
 - The website is hosted on Netlify, it deploys automatically with each new commit to the master branch